forderud/RunInSandbox/ComElevation.md

 * Run `ComRunAs.exe <AppID> <username> <password>` to specify username & password.
 * Edit manually using `Component Services` (`dcomcnfg.exe`).
 ![DCOM_RunAs](DCOM_RunAs.png)

-In order to be compatible with RunAs, elevated COM servers need to explicitly call `CoInitializeSecurity` in the COM server to enable lower privilege clients to connect.
-The assigned user also need to have sufficient filesystem permissions to start the server.

 ### Instructions to test